TheCollegeHub/thecollege-store-backend/TUTORIALS/BUG_FIXES_AND_WEBHOOK.md

 - Email format validation at Create Account
 - Logic to apply WELCOME coupon at Checkout
 - Logic for Shipping Free
+- The order status on the Order Details page is no longer static but reflects the status generated during the purchase and modified by the Order Status Webhook.
 ___
 All changes in the branches used the `main` (our MVP product) branch as the source.